Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Non-relativistic effective field theory

 where the prime on the summation indicates that the slow-mode ($\nu=0$) is excluded from the sum.
 Since the slow-mode is the mode of interest in the non-relativistic limit, it deserves a distinct notation and we denote it by $\psi_s$.
 The validity and generality of the above decomposition in the non-relativistic limit requires $\psi_{\nu}$ to be slowly varying functions of time (rather than being constant).
-From Eq.~\eqref{mode exp} it follows that $(\psi^*)_{\nu} = \psi^*_{-\nu}\equiv (\psi_{-\nu})^*$ and the non-relativistic limit is valid as long as $|\psi_\nu| \ll |\psi_s|$ for all $\nu \neq 0$.
+Moreover, the non-relativistic limit is valid as long as $|\psi_\nu| \ll |\psi_s|$ for all $\nu \neq 0$.

-The equation of motion for the mode $\nu$ may be obtained by substituting any function of time in Eq.~\eqref{psi-eom} (such as $\psi$ and the potential) with their mode decomposition, multiplying it by a factor of $e^{-i \nu m t}$ and coarse-graining the entire equation.\footnote{ More precisely, by ``coarse-graining" we mean the procedure of weighted time-averaging using an appropriate window function.
-In mathematical terms, coarse-graining of a function of time $f(t)$ means $\langle f(t) \rangle = \int f(t') W(t-t') dt'$ where $W(.)$ is the window function.
-A rigorous discussion on the choice of the window function can be found in Ref.~\cite{Salehian:2020bon}.
-In practice, coarse-graining simply amounts to removing all terms that contain rapidly oscillatory factors.
-Different modes of any function of time can also be obtained by appropriate coarse-graining.
-For example, we have $f_\nu = \langle f(t) e^{-i\nu m t}\rangle $.} The latter procedure eliminates all terms in the equation of motion that oscillate with a frequency of $m$ or higher (since these terms average to zero over a long period of time).
+The equation of motion for the mode $\nu$ may be obtained by substituting any function of time in Eq.~\eqref{psi-eom} (such as $\psi$ and the potential) with their mode decomposition, multiplying it by a factor of $e^{-i \nu m t}$ and coarse-graining the entire equation.
+The latter procedure eliminates all terms in the equation of motion that oscillate with a frequency of $m$ or higher (since these terms average to zero over a long period of time).
 This results in

-where $(V_{\text{int},\psi^* })_{\nu }$ is the mode $\nu$ of $V_{\text{int},\psi^* }$\, .
+where $(V_{\text{int},\psi^* })_{\nu }$ is the mode $\nu$ of $V_{\text{int},\psi^*}$.
 In particular, for the slow-mode we have

 We note that, even without self-interaction, the fast-modes affect the dynamics of the slow-mode.
 The self-interaction term adds extra contributions from the fast-modes.
 To obtain an effective equation of motion solely involving the slow-mode, we can solve Eq.~\eqref{psinu-eom} iteratively and substitute the solutions into Eq.~\eqref{psis-eom}.
 However, at leading order, we can disregard all the fast-modes (since $|\psi_\nu| \ll |\psi_s|$ for all $\nu \neq 0$).
 This does not render our EFT trivial, as the self-interaction term will take a different form from what it appears in the original theory, Eq.~\eqref{Lphi}, which we will explore in the next subsection.